Karakol Ski Resort And Beyond : Discovering Kyrgyzstan’s Best Skiing

 Restaurants and Bars at Karakol Ski Resort (On the Mountain)

-In total there are four restaurants, cafes, and bars within the Karakol Ski Resort.
+In total, there are four restaurants, cafes, and bars within the Karakol Ski Resort.

 Kapriz Hotel Restaurant